Personal Loan Refinancing: Is It Right for You?

 Personal loan refinance rates

-Below are the average personal loan rates that LendingTree users found through our marketplace in the third quarter of 2025.
-Find your credit tier and check what rate you might get.
+Below are the average personal loan marketplace rates that LendingTree users saw in the fourth quarter of 2025.
+Find your credit band, note the average APR and use our personal loan calculator to check what rate you might get.

 Credit tierAverage APR